sophia-nunez/guide-to-git/docs/advanced/branches.md

 ```

 {: .note}
-> Depending on how project structure or management, you may need to submit a **pull request** rather than directly merging or rebasing.
+> Depending on the project structure or management, you may need to submit a **pull request** rather than directly merging or rebasing.
 Check out our page on [Pull Requests](https://sophia-nunez.github.io/guide-to-git/docs/advanced/pull-request.html) for more information!

 ---